In this article, we discuss how you can use technology to elevate your talent conversation to a whole new level.

 In 2014, Jonathan Rosenberg, former Senior Vice President of Products at Google, talked about searching for “learning animals”, rather than specialists, in their talent and hiring processes.
 His reasoning?
 “When you’re in a dynamic industry where the conditions are changing so fast, then things like experience and the way you’ve done a role before isn’t nearly as important as your ability to think.”

-In the last year, the maturity of AI and robotic technologies has made astonishing leaps.
-It’s prompted many leaders to question the role of human capital in the workforce of the future, as well as the role of HR functions in shaping that workforce.
+In the last year, the maturity of AI and robotic technologies has made extraordinary leaps.
+It’s prompted many leaders to question the role of human capital and the role of HR functions in shaping the workforce of the future.
 But Google, a company heavily invested in the future of machine learning, has long understood the central role of humans in driving tech forward.

-As we continue to work through our online seminar series exploring the Future of Work, our third seminar focused on how to assess and acquire your future workforce.
-For established organizations and start-ups alike, the answer to this question lies in helping your existing people continually learn while bringing in new thinking and the tech savvy to sustain growth.
+In our recent online seminar series exploring the Future of Work, our third seminar focused on how to assess and acquire your future workforce.
+For established organizations and start-ups alike, the answer to this question lies in helping your employees continually learn while bringing in new thinking and the tech savvy to sustain growth.

 Talent and tech converge